 Or if you’re starting from scratch, channel your research into a fantastic Skills section that speaks to your ability to do A, B, C, and D. Many job applicants seem to get hung up on whether or not to use resume objectives.
 We’ve covered that in detail here.

 Let your personality shine

-But if you fit most of the qualifications for a job except the experience level, consider applying anyway.
-Employers may ask for a year or two of experience, but if you have a great personality and stand out they're likely to consider you.
-Don’t forget to show off your positive attitude, excitement and willingness to learn.
+But if you fit most of the qualifications for a job except experience level, then consider applying anyway.
+Employers may ask for a year or two of experience, but if you have a great personality and can make yourself stand out from other applicants, they’ll be much more likely to consider you.
+Don’t forget to show off your positive attitude, excitement, and willingness to learn.